Transfer Day Keynote Speaker at Bridgewater State University

 The Logic of Free Will and Moral Responsibility

-In this paper, Aaron Thomas-Bolduc and I (my office mate for the past 4 years) develop the idea that the free will debate, or at least one central debate regarding the compatibility of free will and determinism, might be settled by getting clear on the correct logic we ought to employee when assessing the arguments put forward by both compatibilists and incompatibilists.
-This aspect of the free will debate seems to be at a stalemate.
+In this paper, Aaron Thomas-Bolduc and I (grad school office mate for over 4 years) develop the idea that the free will debate, or at least one central debate regarding the compatibility of free will and determinism, might be settled by getting clear on the correct logic we ought to employee when assessing the arguments put forward by both compatibilists and incompatibilists.
+This aspect of the free will debate (the compatibility of free will concepts with both determinism and indeterminism) seems to be at a stalemate.
 Some have suggested we are at an impasse, while others have made the stronger claim that the free will debate cannot be solved at all.
 In this paper we want to suggest that there might be a way forward.
 First, we diagnose why the debate seems to be at an impasse.
-We argue that the use of classical logic within the debate about an agent’s future action is to blame.
-Classical logic is question-begging against the open-future thesis, a thesis we suggest should be endorsed by incompatibilists.
+We argue that the use of classical logic within the debate about an agent’s future action is to blame; classical logic is question-begging against the open-future thesis, a thesis we suggest should be endorsed by incompatibilists.
 To remedy this issue we suggest using non-classical logics that both compatibilists and incompatibilists can endorse.
 We model how this can be done and justify the need for the use of non-classical logics in the free will debate.